 Hours of operation are 8 a.m. to 10 a.m. and noon to 4 p.m.
 Mondays through Fridays and 8 a.m. to noon Saturdays in case you want to visit and collect the postmark yourself.

 Big Cypress Swamp Welcome Center

 Coming from the west on the Tamiami Trail, this should be one of your first stops to get acquainted with the Big Cypress Swamp.
-Learn about the importance of water in the swamp and what it means for the wildlife.
-See an old wooden canoe which was used to get around the swamps or check out the Swamp buggy exhibit outside the main building.
+Learn about the importance of water in the swamp and what it means for wildlife.
+See an old wooden canoe that was used to get around the swamps or check out the Swamp buggy exhibit outside the main building.
 The buggy is enclosed in a glass building.
 This makes it unfortunately hard to see and even harder to take pictures of with all the glare on the glass from the sunlight.

 Out in the back of the visitor center is a short boardwalk trail along a mangrove canal.
 Use the chance for some wildlife viewing or just to relax.
-Take the short stroll all the way to the end and the see the sea level rise marker.
+Take the short stroll all the way to the end and see the sea level rise marker.
 You can see what the water level is now and what the predictions are.
 You will be shocked.

 The visitor center itself is open daily (except December 25) from 9:00 a.m. – 4:30 p.m.
 Outside the hours of operations you can visit the other exhibits outside of the visitor center and take a stroll along the boardwalk.

 Everglades City and Chokoloskee Island